pymupdf/PyMuPDF/docs/page.rst

    .. method:: getPixmap(matrix=fitz.Identity, colorspace=fitz.csRGB, clip=None, alpha=False, annots=True)

      Create a pixmap from the page.
-This is probably the most often used method to create a pixmap.
+This is probably the most often used method to create a :ref:`Pixmap`.

      :arg matrix_like matrix: default is :ref:`Identity`.
      :arg colorspace: Defines the required colorspace, one of "GRAY", "RGB" or "CMYK" (case insensitive).
 Or specify a :ref:`Colorspace`, ie. one of the predefined ones: :data:`csGRAY`, :data:`csRGB` or :data:`csCMYK`.